 There is firm focus on how the engineering industry can best leverage advances in technology and data management to deliver value to clients.
-Leading the charge is Aurecon’s Digital Leader for Infrastructure, Will Hackney who says that the process of developing and harnessing ‘Information Models,’ which are a digital version of our built assets is the key to unlocking substantial value.
+The process of developing and harnessing ‘Information Models,’ which are a digital version of our built assets, is the key to unlocking substantial value.

 Information Models are typically generated as a result of a collaborative, digitally enabled, way of working often referred to as Building Information Modelling (BIM).
 BIM is recognised internationally as a transformative, digital approach, which leverages enabling technology that can improve productivity through seamless sharing of data to ensure business benefits for all of Industry, particularly the transport infrastructure sector.

 There is currently a large digital divide between capital delivery and operations and maintenance for transport infrastructure clients.
 This is largely due to the fact that there are different drivers, people and processes involved.
 Synchronicity challenges lie in the differing skillsets, timeframes and through various procurement and delivery processes.

 Clients are asking how the owner/operator can prescribe what they need and how can they better manage and utilise that information and data once available?
 This evolving jigsaw of an ‘Information Model,’ provides a holistic solution when properly defined and managed through an asset’s life cycle.

 There has been so much innovation in the digital technology space such as in virtual design, visualisation and mobile devices, yet we are still a very paper-driven industry when it comes to relying on documentation and reports that are the current product of information modelling, management and the benchmark of payment and delivery milestones.